HodaZamani/HodaZamani.github.io/_projects/2_project.md

     Co-principal Investigator: Hoda Zamani

+<p align="justify"><b>Importance:</b> Medicine consumption strains the economy, as it takes up a big part of health and GDP spending.
+In 2022, the OECD average health to GDP ratio was 9.2%.
+The UK's ratio was 10.3% and Iran's was 6.5%.
+By 2027, global medicine spending will reach $1.9 trillion, up from $1.48 trillion in 2022.
+The USA will spend 40% of that, the UK 3.5%, and Iran 0.4%.</p>

-<p align="justify"><b>Importance:</b> Drug consumption is a major economic burden for the country every year.
-By managing the medication stock at home, we can reduce this huge cost.
+<p align="justify">By managing the medication stock at home, we can reduce this huge cost.
 We developed my family pharmacy app to help people with the following objectives:</p>
 <p align="justify">•  To monitor and track their medication intake and expiry dates</p>
 <p align="justify">•  To order and refill prescriptions online from trusted pharmacies</p>
 <p align="justify">•  To access personalized health tips and reminders based on their medical conditions</p>